 In some cases, handlers would pick cats up by the scruff of the neck.
 But the views on scruffing are changing, and it turns out that this type of hold can be unnecessarily stressful for cats.
 There are better ways of holding back a cat to maximize their comfort and safety, and news about the problems with scruffing is starting to get out.

 Veterinary behaviorist Stephanie Borns-Weil and veterinary technician Michelle Damon took on the matter of scruffing cats in the TuftsNow “Ask the Expert” column in 2019.
 Their article made several arguments against the practice.

-In some situations, like administering veterinary care, it’s necessary to restrain a cat.
-In these instances, it’s essential to carefully and appropriately administer restraint while keeping a cat safe and minimizing their stress.
-Your veterinarian can demonstrate appropriate restraint techniques if you need to care for your cat at home.
+In some situations, like administering veterinary care, it’s necessary to keep a good hold on a cat.
+In these instances, it’s essential to carefully and appropriately administer restraint so everyone stays safe.
+Your veterinarian can demonstrate appropriate restriction techniques to care for your cat at home.

 If you need to restrain your cat for care processes like trimming their claws or giving them a pill, then think about ways you can make these common events less stressful for your cat.
 If your cat struggles against nail trims, regularly handling their paws can help them to accept this process.
 Touching your cat’s paws and then giving them a treat will teach them that having their paws handled is a positive experience, possibly making them more cooperative with nail trims and other times when you need to physically work with your cat.

 You may have relied on scruffing as a mode of restraint for years, and that’s understandable.
 Until recently, we really didn’t understand how unpleasant and stressful this restraint was for cats.
 Now that we know better, we can do better.
 Rather than scruffing your cat, look for alternative ways to handle them while also helping to keep them comfortable.